A Complete Guide to User Generated Content

 By integrating UGC into your email marketing strategy, you get the best of both worlds in terms of your marketing efforts.
 Not only do you get to double-dip your social content, but also encourage more eyes on your hashtag campaigns and products.

 So don’t save all your UGC juice just for social media.
 Share the love with your email marketing campaigns!
-Since UGC has the potential to plug up the holes in your marketing strategies when it comes to conversions and click-throughs, you should integrate wherever you can.
+Since UGC has the potential to plug up the holes in your marketing strategies when it comes to conversions and click-throughs, you should integrate it wherever you can.

 Consider some of the most common challenges of email marketers in 2017 according to Campaign Monitor: